Key Takeaways

 Curly and Coily Hair

 The curved structure of curly hair prevents natural oils from travelling down the shaft, leading to dry ends and potentially oily roots.
-Weekly washing often suffices, with gentle, moisturising formulas being essential to prevent further dryness.
+Weekly washing may suffice, with gentle, moisturising formulas being essential to prevent further dryness.

 The Impact of Lifestyle, Activity, and Environment